What are man’s spirit, soul, heart, mind and brain?

 When he opened the fifth seal, I saw under the altar the souls of those who had been slain for the word of God and for the witness they had borne (Revelation 6:9).

-The soul makes up a person’s whole personality (heart, conscience, mind and emotions).
+The soul makes up a person’s whole personality (heart, conscious, mind and emotions).
 The intellect, thought, ideals, love, emotion, understanding, decision, choice, memory, and other qualities are all associated with the soul.
 The Bible makes it clear that the soul and spirit are the primary intangible aspects of humanity, while the body is the physical container that holds them while on earth.

 The three main parts of the soul are: